Cutter Offset Compensation

 Figure: G144 Lead-On Move Negative shows the lead-on move from Point A to Point B where cutter offset compensation is configured to subtract all offsets from the programmed path to produce the cutter path.
 In this figure, cutter offset compensation was configured with the G144 command.

 The CutterOffsetActiveNegative bit of Task Status 2 shows the active state of the G144 command.
-To see the active state of the G-code command, refer to this bit in the TasksTask Status 2 section of the Automation1 Status Utility.
+To see the active state of the G-code command, refer to this bit in the TasksTask Status 2 tab of the Automation1 Status Utility.
 You can also retrieve the status of this bit by using the StatusGetTaskItem() function.
 For information about how to use this function, refer to the StatusGetTaskItem() example that includes the $additionalData argument in Controller Status Functions.

-Disabling Cutter Offset Compensation
+Disable Cutter Offset Compensation

 Use the G149 command to disable cutter offset compensation so that the cutter path removes the tool offsets and lengths from the programmed path.
 The controller gradually removes the offsets during a lead-off move.
 We recommend that you put the coordinated move you want to use for the lead-off move on the same program line as the G149 command.
 If you do not, the controller uses the next coordinated move that it executes as the lead-off move.
 If the controller cannot find the next coordinated move, it does not remove compensation for the offsets and length of the cutting tool.